Austria Entry Requirements

 Documents to Have Ready

-Must be valid for 3 months beyond intended departure date and issued within last 10 years
+Must be valid three months beyond departure date and issued within the past decade.

 Visa (if required)

-Schengen sticker or residence card; ensure it covers Austria
+Schengen visa sticker or residence card.
+Ensure it covers Austria.

-Required for visa nationals; recommended for visa-free visitors (austria travel insurance)
+Required for visa nationals.
+Recommended for visa-free visitors to avoid hefty hospital bills.

 Tips for Smooth Entry